 Top up offer closes 30 June 2015 - Click here for details

-The Unicorn AIM VCT seeks to provide Shareholders with an attractive return from a diversified portfolio of investments, predominantly in the shares of AIM quoted companies, by maximising the stream of dividend distributions to Shareholders from the income and capital gains generated by the portfolio while maintaining its status as a Venture Capital Trust.
+The Company’s objective is to provide Shareholders with an attractive return from a diversified portfolio of investments, predominantly in the shares of AIM quoted companies, by maintaining a steady flow of dividend distributions to Shareholders from the income as well as capital gains generated by the portfolio.

 WHAT IS A VCT?

 First introduced in 1995, VCTs (Venture Capital Trusts) are companies whose shares are listed on the London Stock Exchange.
 They invest in unquoted companies, including companies whose shares are listed on AIM (the Alternative Investment Market).
 Investment in unquoted and AIM companies can carry higher levels of business and market price risk than investment in fully listed companies.

 In order to qualify as a VCT the least 70% of the Company’s total assets are to be invested in qualifying investments of which 30% by value must be in ordinary shares carrying no preferential rights to dividends or return of capital and no rights to redemption.

 The maximum size of company in which the VCT can invest new money is £15m, prior the fund raising and £16m following.